reuk/parallel-reverb-raytracer/readme.md

 build notes
 -----------

-Only tested on Mac OS X Mavericks and Yosemite.
+Only tested on Mac OS X Yosemite.

+Mostly C++11, but uses generic lambda parameters from C++1y, so you'll need a fairly modern C++ compiler to build.
-You'll need CMake to build.
+You'll also need CMake to build.

 You also need the following libraries installed in a standard location (probably /usr/local/lib, /usr/local/include) so that CMake can find and link them: